ellenfb/326/README.md

-# 326
-Course: Operating Systems
+Course: Operating Systems.

-C++ programs implementing primarily threads and processes that interact in various ways.
+C++ programs implementing threads and processes that interact in various ways, such as running concurrently and exchanging input and data with each other.
 Most code is written with help from class notes.